chadirabii/Dev-Finder/README.md

 # DevFinder - FrontendMentor Challenge

-This is a mobile application to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
+DevFinder is your gateway to GitHub.
+Developed with React Native and styled using NativeWind, it streamlines GitHub user search.
+This app is a challenge on [Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
+Discover profiles, repositories, and connect with ease.
+Effortlessly explore the world of developers.

 ## Table of contents
   - [Built with](#built-with)